sageseid/BTC-USD/README.md

 ## BTC-USD

-##Goal
-Build an iOS app that displays a live BTC/USD order book from the Bitfinex API.
+an iOS app that displays a live BTC/USD order book from the Bitfinex API.

 ## Challenge description
 You will use the Bitfinex API to display different information on the screen.
 The top part should contain a summary of the BTCUSD pair (last price, volume, low, high, change), followed by the live order-book using a WebSocket.
 These information are available on the Bitfinex documentation at